andres-erbsen/andres.systems/src/blog/2013-10-24-unmanaged-internet-project-is-networkstuff.md

 for non-vapourware, the current state is pretty damn good.

 No surprise I didn't finish it during my two last years of high school.
-UIA is one persons doctoral thesis project, and the two of the six authors that are familiar to me are so because they are one of the best in this field.
+UIA is one person's doctoral thesis project, and the two of the six authors that are familiar to me are so because they are one of the best in this field.